 A fellow of the prestigious World Press Institute, Madonna has served as a visiting fellow at the Queensland University of Technology, and on the Walkley Advisory Board for Journalism.
-She has completed a Diploma in Company Directorships, through the Australian Institute of Company Directors and is on two-for-profit boards.
+She has completed a Diploma in Company Directorships, through the Australian Institute of Company Directors and is currently on two not-for-profit boards.
 She is Chair of the Queensland anti-cyberbullying taskforce.